Johnny Sack's Cabin

 When I visited the cabin, I was first struck by just how beautiful it really is.

 It’s incredible to think that wheel was critical to creating a level of power to help with the operation of the region, including the creation of electricity on the property.
+While the park has renovated the cabin periodically, they did so with great attention to detail.

 I highly recommend making some time to stop by Johnny Sack’s Cabin and soak in the serene history!
-This is definitely a one-of-a-kind experience.
+This is definitely a one-of-a-kind Yellowstone experience.

 Interestingly the property was first leased by Johnny Sack in 1929.
 He leased the small tract of land with the goal of living there without realizing just how amazingly beautiful and lush the area is.